Credit Counseling for College Graduates

 Nonprofit credit counselors can help advise you in several ways:

-- Creating a budget – Show you how to efficiently track and chart your income and expenses.
+- Creating a budget – Show you how to efficiently track and chart your income and expenses so that you can manage your first paycheck effectively.

 - Building credit and understanding credit scores – Provide tips on how to build and maintain a strong credit score.